EUROCAMPUS as a name stands for a principle: It is a unique place where multicultural variety is not just a word or idea.

 Remembrance Day Ceremony

 Common decisions are made through official representatives of both schools as presented below.

-Programmes and services are conceptualised at regular meetings approximately four to six times a year of the Joint Advisory Committee (JAC), a joint committee organised by an agreement between and among the European Intl School, the German School Parents Association and the French School Parents Association.
+Programmes and services are conceptualized at regular meetings approximately four to six times a year of the Joint Advisory Committee (JAC), a joint committee organised by an agreement between and among the European Intl School, the German School Parents Association, and the French School Parents Association.
 The Joint Advisory Committee is composed of the following: president, treasurer and a board member of the DSM, president, treasurer and a board member of the LFM, the (2) headmasters of both DSM and LFM, the (2) administrators of both DSM & LFM and (2) representatives or cultural attaché of the German Embassy and the French Embassy.